 “Nah.”
 The pool shark leaned over to take a shot.
 “Give me all you’ve got.
 I can take it.”
 The light above the pool table added a soft shadow below his prominent cheekbones and illuminated his hair, picking out hints of copper that made me wonder if he’d had his hair highlighted.
 Since when do I notice things like that?
 I pulled my attention away from him and tried to focus on the game.

 “Maybe he should go easy on her,” someone else said.
 “Have you lost a game tonight?”

 The pool shark snorted as he took a shot and pocketed the six.
 “I haven’t lost a game all week.”

-"That's going to change tonight," Josie said.
-Though she sounded cocky, the crease between her eyebrows betrayed her lack of confidence as she watched him drop the three.
+“That’s going to change tonight.”
+Though Josie sounded confident, the crease between her eyebrows betrayed her lack of certainty as she watched him drop the three.